briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     offense, for which there is no specified degree of culpability, is not a strict liability offense.

-3. _(c)_ For purposes of subsection (a) of this section, “resident” means any person to whom any of the following applies:
+3. _(c)_ For purposes of subsection (a) of this section, "resident" means any person to whom any of the following applies:

-    1. _(1)_ The person maintains their principal residence in this State and does not reside in this State as a result of the person’s active service in the United States Armed Forces.
+    1. _(1)_ The person maintains their principal residence in this State and does not reside in this State as a result of the person's active service in the United States Armed Forces.

     2. _(2)_ The person is determined by the Registrar of Motor Vehicles to be a